- Driving increased revenue with more rapid time-to-market for new product features

 New features are now added by a single development team that is responsible for delivery across all four platforms.
 Sportsbet’s developers no longer specialise in just one platform – everyone builds features across all platforms.
 Developer skills within the organisation are more portable between teams, and onboarding new starters is seamless and efficient.

-All this has cut down development time for new features by half.
+All this has seen development time for new features being reduced significantly.

 More rapid and lower-cost development of features and product innovations has meant quicker time to market to drive increased revenues.